 Acres of Diamonds by Russell H. Conwell is one of my top 10 favorite books of all time.
 This little book is a true masterpiece.
 It is filled with enough wisdom to make anyone successful and wealthy.
-And one of my favorite things about the book is that it is a very quick and easy read.
+One of my favorite things about the book is that it is a quick and easy read.
 You can probably read it in about an hour.

-In the paragraphs below, I want to share my top 10 favorite Russell Conwell quotes from the book and provide my own thoughts about each quote.
-The quotes are in no particular order.
-Let’s get started.
+In the paragraphs below, I want to share my top 10 favorite Russell Conwell quotes from Acres of Diamonds and provide my own thoughts about each quote.

 My Take: If you aren’t happy with whom you are and what you have, you will never be wealthy.
 Money doesn’t make you rich or poor.
 Poor and wealth are a mindset.
 It’s fine to want more in life, but always be content and appreciative of what you do have.